HomePage Path

 Llanddew Bishop's Palace is located in the village centre, off the B4602.
 2 miles north-east of Brecon, on local roads.

-The site is a private residence, with no public access and is visible from the road.
+The site is a private residence, with no public access and is visible from the road, check website for details.

 Car parking is by the side of the road.